-The registration website is now open.
+The registration website is now closed.
 Questions about the registration process, transportation or other issues about the location should be sent to email@example.com.
 If you have questions about projects or EPICS development you are welcome to email Andrew Johnson with them.

 Where will it be held?